RY3IEZN/The_Serverless_Registration/aws serverless/README.md

 # 2a.
 Create Lambda function IAM role

-first, we will create the IAM role, on the dashboard on the top left search for IAM and select it, it will navigate to the IAM page
+we will create the IAM role, on the dashboard on the top left search for IAM and select it, it will navigate to the IAM page

 ![](/aws%20serverless/images/iam1.png)